-We have conducted an audit of the annual accounts and consolidated accounts of Softronic AB (publ) for the year 2019.
+We have conducted an audit of the annual accounts and consolidated accounts of Softronic AB (publ) for the year 2020.
 The annual accounts and consolidated accounts of the company are included on pages 1-20 in this document.

-In our opinion, the annual accounts have been prepared in accordance with the Swedish Annual Accounts Act and provide in all material respects a true and fair picture of the Parent Company's financial position as of 31 December 2019, and of its financial results and cash flow for the year in accordance with the Swedish Annual Accounts Act.
-The consolidated accounts have been prepared in accordance with the Swedish Annual Accounts Act and provide in all material respects a true and fair picture of the Group's financial position as of 31 December 2019, and of its financial results and cash flow for the year in accordance with the International Financial Reporting Standards (IFRS) as adopted by the EU and the Swedish Annual Accounts Act.
+In our opinion, the annual accounts have been prepared in accordance with the Swedish Annual Accounts Act and provide in all material respects a true and fair picture of the Parent Company's financial position as of 31 December 2020, and of its financial results and cash flow for the year in accordance with the Swedish Annual Accounts Act.
+The consolidated accounts have been prepared in accordance with the Swedish Annual Accounts Act and provide in all material respects a true and fair picture of the Group's financial position as of 31 December 2020, and of its financial results and cash flow for the year in accordance with the International Financial Reporting Standards (IFRS) as adopted by the EU and the Swedish Annual Accounts Act.
 The Director's Report has been prepared in accordance with the other sections contained in the annual report and consolidated financial statements.
-We therefore recommend to the General Meeting that the profit and loss statement and the balance sheet be adopted for both the parent company and the Group.
+We therefore recommend to the General Meeting that the profit and loss statement, the consolidated statement of comprehensive income and the balance sheet be adopted for both the Parent Company and the Group.